Contact Clare via the form below, for any further Qs and price.

 The lower bathroom is an open space, but would be easily adaptable as suggested below.
 It has a glorious window with medieval iron (security) grid, and a sweet old ceramic bath (or a space to put an even bigger one in).
 It is a really good space to relax in.

-The lower stable room is also highly practical for an event, shop, gallery space – I’ve used it for all of those!
+The old stable room is also highly practical for an event, shop, gallery space – I’ve used it for all of those!
 It has a double letto-a-castello (platform bed), reached by a small ladder, which is perfect for a summer sleeping space.
+The two downstairs rooms have big arched ceilings that are roughly finished but beautiful.

 The house has medieval air conditioning, also known as intelligent/ natural architecture: because it is built into the very rocks, it enjoys a certain geothermal ambience – a steady temperature that makes it warmer in winter and pleasantly cooler in the summer.
 The temperature can be regulated by opening and closing windows at the appropriate times of day.